Birth Chart: Houses, Planets, Signs and Aspects

 For example, if your Ascendant (or Rising) Sign is Aries, your ruling planet would be Mars, since Mars is the ruler of the zodiac sign Aries.
 This also means Mars is located in your First House.

-Birth chart: the houses
+Birth chart: houses and signs

 Your natal birth chart contains 12 houses which are calculated mathematically, dependant on your birthday, along with the exact time and location of your birth.
 Each of the ten planets is located in one of these houses.
 Every house in your chart determines the area of your instinctual life that you feel the specific energy of each planet.